 Clearance means - In countries that have chosen the ‘clearance model’, the tax administration requires each invoice to be reported and authorized electronically by them before or during the trading parties exchange process.

-Inbound (AP) Clearance, as a component of the Tradeshift service, addresses the process at the invoice receiver’s for the validation of the e-invoice received with respect to integrity, authenticity, certificate trust and clearance.
+Inbound (AP) Clearance, as a component of the Tradeshift service, addresses the process at the invoice receiver’s end for the validation of the e-invoice received with respect to integrity, authenticity, certificate trust and clearance.

 Note: Regulatory requirements and their interpretation is constantly changing, so although Tradeshift as a software provider, cannot guarantee compliance, Tradeshift is committed to working proactively with our customers, consultants and service providers to evolve our solution on an ongoing basis as local e-invoicing requirements change.